Modern paganism in the UK: cycles and seasons

 For me, Paganism isn’t a fixed belief system, it’s a way of moving through the world.
 You can be a pagan and a Buddhist or a Pagan and a Christian, or a Pagan and an atheist.
 I personally do connect with the divinity based aspects of Paganism but I know Pagans who honour cycles, seasons and rituals from a purely secular perspective.

-My practice honours living in rhythm with the cycles of nature, honouring the seasons of the self, and cultivating an awareness that the sacred is woven through all things, as well as these guiding values, which are shared by The Pagan Federation:
+My practice honours living in rhythm with the cycles of nature, the seasons, the self, and cultivating an awareness that the sacred is woven through all things.
+I also broadly align with these guiding values, which are shared by The Pagan Federation:

 In the Ronald Hutton Lecture below, he also shares perspectives on honouring the Goddess or divine feminine, which is also part of my practice but I am mindful to challenge gender binaries where ever possible.
-I always offer non-gendered archetypes as alternatives in my work with others.
+I always offer non-gendered archetypes in my work.
 We each hold both masculine and feminine energies inside of us, what ever your gender identity or expression.

-Many practitioners also engage in devotional practices, magic and collaborative relationships with deities, whether those deities are understood as archetypes, ancestors or living spiritual beings.
-In my practice, this means ritual and ceremony as a devotional practice, as well as offering gratitude to my ancestors , including ancestors of bloodline, tradition and land.
+Many practitioners also engage in devotional practices, magic and collaborative relationships with deities, whether those deities are understood as archetypal, an ancestor or a living spiritual being.
+In my practice, this means connecting with ritual and ceremony as a devotional practice, as well as offering gratitude to my ancestors , including ancestors of bloodline, tradition and land.
 I talk more about what that looks like in this post.

-Paganism is typically eclectic, drawing inspiration from a wide range of sources, including Buddhism, Hinduism, feminist spirituality and earth-based Indigenous traditions.
-For the most part, it is a tolerant and inclusive path that coexists peacefully with other belief systems, though, as with any movement, that harmony can be more complex in practice, and perhaps that’s a conversation for another time.
+Paganism is typically eclectic, drawing inspiration from a wide range of sources, including Buddhism, Hinduism, feminist spirituality and earth-based traditions.
+For the most part, it is a tolerant and inclusive path that coexists peacefully with other belief systems, though, as with anything, that harmony can be more complex in practice, and perhaps that’s a conversation for another time.

 A living, evolving tradition

-When I first began to explore Paganism, I enthusiastically adopted the language and frameworks that are widely shared within modern practice; words like Sabbats and festival names like Mabon.
-Over time, as I studied the history of these terms and their origins, I realised that a lot of what we now call “the old ways” are actually modern reconstructions.
+When I first started to explore Paganism, I enthusiastically adopted the language and frameworks that are widely shared within modern practice; words like Sabbats and festival names like Mabon.
+Over time, as I found out more about history of these terms and their origins, I realised that a lot of what we call “the old ways” are actually modern reconstructions.
 This doesn’t diminish their meaning or significance; a tradition that has been taking place for 10 years is still a tradition!
-I share some deeper reflections about this in my Wheel of the Year, along with a breakdown of each of the celebration days, with themes, reflections and journal prompts.
+I share some deeper reflections about this in my Wheel of the Year breakdown, along with an overview of each of the celebration days, with themes, reflections and journal prompts.

-Many of the spiritual traditions native to the British Isles were lost or suppressed over centuries: through Christianisation, colonisation and the erosion of oral cultures that once rooted people in place.
-Contemporary Paganism, because of this, isn’t a simple continuation of those old ways, it’s a revival and a remembering, weaving together fragments from folklore, archaeology, mysticism, romanticism, and contemporary ecology.
+Many of the spiritual traditions native to the British Isles were lost or suppressed over centuries: through Christianisation, colonisation and the loss of oral cultures that once connected people through stories that were rooted in place.
+Contemporary Paganism isn’t a simple continuation of those old ways, it’s a revival and a remembering, weaving together fragments from folklore, archaeology, mysticism, romanticism, and contemporary ecology.

-That’s something I am increasingly interested in, both in my practice and my work with others.
-How can we engage with traditions and frameworks that have we have received from external sources, while also connected with our embodied experience of them?
-I also think it’s really important to reflect on the ways that practices may have been shaped by history, colonialism, cultural shifts and reinterpretation.
+It’s really, really important to reflect on the ways that practices might have been shaped by history, colonialism, cultural shifts and reinterpretation.
 What is the lineage of these practices, how much is a modern reconstruction and how do I connect with practices in a way that reflects my inner landscape as well as the external landscape and the world around me?
 And how do we acknowledge where practices come from, so we can approach them with integrity, humility and awareness.
 Especially if we’re offering these practices in community or guiding others through them.

 Understanding our lineages with integrity